CraneStation/wasmtime-wasi/docs/WASI-api.md

 - <a href="#subscription.userdata" name="subscription.userdata"></a><code>[\_\_wasi\_userdata\_t](#userdata) <strong>userdata</strong></code>

-    User-provided value that is attached to the subscription in the kernel and returned through [`__wasi_event_t::userdata`](#event.userdata).
+    User-provided value that is attached to the subscription in the implementation and returned through
+    [`__wasi_event_t::userdata`](#event.userdata).

 - <a href="#subscription.type" name="subscription.type"></a><code>[\_\_wasi\_eventtype\_t](#eventtype) <strong>type</strong></code>